-I prepared this salad on KGW Channel 8's Portland Today Show, on September 20, 2016.
-My aim was to feature ingredients from Conserva, a specialty food store in Portland owned and operated by Manuel and Leslie Recio.
+I came up with the idea for this salad because I wanted to feature ingredients from Conserva, a specialty food store in Portland owned and operated by Manuel and Leslie Recio.
 Conserva is focused on curating and importing the authentic flavors and food items from Spain and France, and was created to complement to Viridian Farms, the couple's farm on Grand Island, near Dayton, Oregon.

 This combination of pungent flavors--dried chorizo sausage, roasted red pepper, briny green olives and Espelette pepper--combined with white beans, makes for a hearty and satisfying lunch.
 Piment d'Espelette is floral rather than spicy.
 Add the amount of this robust ground red pepper that suites your palette, with an additional pinch of cayenne if you're looking for heat.
 In this recipe, the Espelette pepper is added to the salad after all of the ingredients have been combined and tossed together, as a final touch.

 If you have canned or precooked white beans and roasted peppers in a jar, you can put this salad together in minutes.

 1/2 peeled shallot or 3/4-inch piece of leek

 6 sprigs fresh thyme, or 1 teaspoon dried

 1 teaspoon Dijon mustard